-2) Once you are inside the Network and Sharing Window, simply right-click on the icon that says "Ethernet" and click on Properties.
+2) Once you are inside the Network and Sharing Window, simply right-click on the icon that says "Ethernet" and clicks on Properties.
 If you are prompted by UAC, simply click on "Yes".

-4) Follow the above process by the double clicking on the Internet Protocol Version 4 (TCP/IPv4) and check the following boxes to have DHCP enabled, ‘Obtain an IP Address automatically’, and ‘Obtain DNS Server Address Automatically’, and once you have completed the process, tap ‘Ok’.
+4) Follow the above process by double-clicking on the Internet Protocol Version 4 (TCP/IPv4) and check the following boxes to have DHCP enabled, ‘Obtain an IP Address automatically, and ‘Obtain DNS Server Address Automatically’, and once you have completed the process, tap ‘Ok’.

 For the ones opting for Internet Protocol Version 6 (TCP/IPv6), you must follow the above steps and then close the window to have the DHCP enabled.

-Here is an important note for our users to have DHCP enabled; whenever you are making the above listed changes to your system, ensure that the broadband router being put to use can support DHCP.
-There are some routers that come with a control panel where you need to have DHCP enabled, but the ones being used these days are having DHCP enabled by default.
+Here is an important note for our users to have DHCP enabled; whenever you are making the above-listed changes to your system, ensure that the broadband router being put to use can support DHCP.
+Some routers come with a control panel where you need to have DHCP enabled, but the ones being used these days are having DHCP enabled by default.

-In the following section, we shall take a look on the procedure that helps us reverse the order of DHCP enabled, which is to disable DHCP.
+In the following section, we shall take a look at the procedure that helps us reverse the order of DHCP enabled, which is to disable DHCP.

-1) Again, go the desktop screen of your system, and tap the Windows + X key combination in order to access the Power User Menu.
+1) Again, go to the desktop screen of your system, and tap the Windows + X key combination to access the Power User Menu.